kanotten/Skole-del2/README.md

 # Project Documentation: skole-del2

-Welcome to the `skole-del2` project repository.
-This document provides an overview of the content related to ECMAScript 6 (ES6), Object-Oriented Programming (OOP), asynchronous programming (async/await), and error handling included in this project.
+Welcome to the `skole-del2`
+notes on code made in class for lvl 2 front end development

 ## 1. Introduction